Genez-io/genez-io.github.io/content/posts/web3_app.md

 Congrats again 🥳 Now you can manage your project from the genezio Dashboard - you can test it, check the logs, or delete it if you don’t need it anymore.

 I hope you enjoyed this tutorial and I encourage you to check out our other tutorials for more tips and tricks on developing your ninja developer skills 🥷 💻

-## Blockchain Concepts

-### **What is a blockchain?**

-A blockchain is a digital ledger of transactions that is decentralized.
-The ledger is maintained and updated by a network of computers, or nodes, that work together to validate and record transactions.

-You can think of a blockchain as a network of computers that work together to create a public network that anyone can access and perform operations on, like sending tokens or running programs.
-Every node that’s part of this network has access to the data stored by the ledger and all of these nodes are ensuring that the data stays unchanged.

-### **What are smart contracts?**

-A smart contract is a self-executing program that automatically enforces the rules of an agreement between two or more parties.
-To make an analogy, if a blockchain can be associated with a large, public database, then a smart contract is an API that is able to read, write and execute commands over this database.

-Because smart contracts are executed by a decentralized network of nodes rather than a central entity, they have been built to be transparent, immutable, and difficult to tamper with.
-This makes them ideal for use in applications where trust is important, such as financial transactions, supply chain management, and digital identity verification.